rach7777/monax-may/content/blog/2018/2018-10-25-monax-x-legal-geek-featured-startup.md

 ---

 # Pretty normal stuff
-date:      2018-10-24T13:25:03+01:00
+date:      2018-10-25T00:00:00+00:00
-title:     "Blog Post Title Here"
+title:     "Monax x Legal Geek 2018, London"
-author:    "Your Name, Title Here"
+author:    "Rachel Davidson, Senior Marketing Associate"

 # excerpt is used for the text below the title when we share and also is the summary of the post on https://monax.io/blog
-excerpt:   "When people think about legal they think almost entirely of the provision of bespoke services.
-Yet the world is changing, and legal needs to keep up."
+excerpt:   "Monax attended the Legal Geek event for the second year in a row, and it was a super-productive and fun day."

 # this image should be stored in /content/blog/images/YEAR/.
 It will appear as a thumbnail on any listings,
 # as well as at the top of the post itself
-thumbnail: example-image.jpg
+thumbnail:

 # check the categories on the existing blog. should only have ONE
 categories:
-  - legal products
+  - Monax

 # tags should be meaningful for your blog. if you want this article to show on a 'use case' page, you can use
 # the following TAGS -  'fleetleasing' 'creatives' 'lawyers' or 'entrepreneurs'